GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

     - ENV_INPUT_CONTAINER_LOGGING_SOURCE_MULTILINE_MAP_JSON: Used to specify the mapping of source to multi-row configuration.
 If a log is not configured with `multiline_match`, the corresponding `multiline_match` is found and used here based on its source.
 Because the `multiline_match` value is a regular expression, it is more complex, so the value format is a JSON string that can be coded and compressed into a single line using [json.cn](https://www.json.cn/){:target="_blank"}.

-???+ attention
+???+ note

     - Object data collection interval is 5 minutes and metric data collection interval is 20 seconds.
 Configuration is not supported for the time being.
-    - Acquired log has a maximum length of 32MB per line (including after `multiline_match` processing), the excess will be truncated and discarded.
+    - Acquired log has a maximum length of ~800KB per line (including after `multiline_match` processing), the excess will split into new logging lines.

 ### Docker and Containerd Sock File Configuration {#sock-config}